Exploring Humidifiers as an Option to Reduce COPD Symptoms

 - Steam vaporizers, which are typically the least expensive and most portable option; water is heated and then cooled prior to being discharged into the air

-Check with a physician about the benefits of a humidifier to determine if implementing this solution would benefit you senior loved one’s particular condition, and which type is recommended.
+Check with a physician about the benefits of a humidifier to determine if implementing this solution would benefit you senior loved one’s COPD symptoms, and which type is recommended.

 Sage Home Care is here to help individuals with chronic medical conditions like COPD, or just the issues inherent in normal aging, through a wide range of home care services.
-As a leading provider of Carmel senior services, including surrounding areas, our high-qualified Carmel caregivers are trained to assist with the many daily challenges of aging.
+As a leading provider of Carmel in-home care and care in the surrounding areas, our high-qualified Carmel caregivers are trained to assist with the many daily challenges of aging.
 Reach out to us at 203-300-5070 to find out how we can help you breathe easier with reliable in-home support.